BrianSemiglia/Cycle.swift/README.md

 ## Reasoning

 ### Change without Change
-Applications are functions that transform events and values into effects and new values.
+Applications are functions that transform events into effects.
 However, functional programming discourages mutability.
 How can something change without changing?
 Cycle attempts to answer that question with a flip-book like model.
-Just as every frame of a movie is unchanging, so are view-models.
-Change is only produced once the frame is fed past light or rendered rather.
-Cycle provides the scaffolding necessary to feed an infinite list of view-models into drivers to be procedurally rendered.
+Just as every frame of a movie is unchanging, so can be view-models.
+Change is only produced once a frame is fed into a projector and run past light, or rendered rather.
+In the same way, Cycle provides the scaffolding necessary to feed an infinite list of view-models into drivers to be procedurally rendered.

-### Truth and Perspective
+### Truth
-More complex animations include the use of sound.
-Light and sound are rendered in unison to form a cohesive presentation.
-Those renderings are based on the same abstract truth.
-In the Cycle architecture, drivers render effects from their own perspective of the App State.
+Objects typically maintain their own version of the truth.
+This has the potential to lead to many truths, sometimes conflicting.
+These conflicts can cause stale/incorrect data to persist.
 A single source of truth provides consistency for all.

-Drivers also deliver events from the outside world but the metaphor doesn't work quite as well in explaining that.
+At the same time, moving state out of objects removes their identity and makes them much reusable/disposable.
+For example, a view that is not visible can be freed/reused without losing the data that it was hosting.

-### Parallel Perspectives
+### Perspective
+Going back to the flip-book philosphy, more complex animations also include the use of sound.
+Light and sound are two perspectives rendered in unison to create the illusion of physical cohesion.
+The illusion is due to the mediums having no physical dependence on one another.
+In the Cycle architecture, drivers are the perspectives of the application's state.

-Another point of interest to note is the drivers’ parallel relationship to each other.
-Drivers don’t require an exclusive relationship with a specific medium/hardware but can instead have an exclusive relationship with a smaller perspective of that medium/hardware.
-For example, a screen implemented as a tree of drivers could be instead be implemented as an array of independent drivers backed by a nested view-model.
-This would prevent changes to child-view-interfaces from rippling up to their parents' while still allowing for coordinated renderings.
+Further, perspectives don't have to be specific to a single medium.
+For example, a screen implemented as a nested-tree of views could be instead be implemented as an array of independent views backed by a nested-model.
+This would prevent changes to a child-view's interface from rippling up to its parents, grandparents, etc. while still allowing for a coordinated rendering.
+Scaled up, this has the potential to produce an application where there is only ever one degree of delegation.

-### Self-Centered Perspectives
+### Self-Centered Perspective
-Just as paper and celluloid aren't exclusive to the purpose of stories, drivers are independent of an application’s intentions.
+Just as paper and celluloid aren't exclusive to the purpose of movies, drivers are independent of an application’s intentions.
 Drivers set the terms of their contract (view-model) and the events they produce.
 Changes to an application's model don’t break its drivers' design.
 Changes to its drivers' design do break the application's design.
+This produces modularity amongst drivers.

 ### Values as Commands
 Frames in an animation are easy to understand as values, but they can also be understood as commands for the projector at a given moment.
 By storing driver-commands as values, commands can be used just as frames (verified, reversed, throttled, filtered, spliced, and replayed); all of which make for useful [development tools](https://github.com/BrianSemiglia/CycleMonitor).